RockRottenSalad/pratt_parser/README.md

 ## Using the program

 In not-so-good repl mode.
 There is no support for arrow keys.
+Exit with Ctrl-C.
 ```
 cargo run -- cli
 ```